fygar256/general-assembler-axx/README.md

 ADD A,R!n :: n>7;5 :: n|0x68
 ```

-and you pass `add a,rn` to the assembly line, if n>7 it will return error code 5, and if `add a,r1` is used it will generate binary 0x69
+and you pass `add a,rn` to the assembly line, if n>7 it will return error code 5 (Register out of range), and `add a,r1` will generate a binary of 0x69.

 If an element of binary_list is empty, it will be aligned.
 If it starts with `,` or if it is `0x12,,0x13`, the empty part will be padded up to the exact address.